15 Amazing Places to See on an Iowa Road Trip

 Check out my post 6 Things to Do in Cedar Rapids in One Day for more details!

-Galena, Iowa
+Galena, Illinois

 My family took road trips when I was a kid to visit presidential homes, so it wouldn’t be a road trip without visiting one!
 Ulysses S. Grant lived in Galena, and the house is well preserved and worth touring if you’re interested in history.
 The downtown area is also very historic and pretty, and you can do some shopping and eat delicious food while you’re there.

-Prairie du Chien, Iowa
+Prairie du Chien, Wisconsin

 We just stopped by Prairie du Chien briefly on our drive, but it’s a good stopping point to see a historic mansion built by a fur trapper and walk along the water.
 You can even take a river boat tour if you want!